ivan-kleshnin/unredux/README.md

 ...
 ```

 just to notify me about "wrong indendation" is not what I live for.
-It's all about signal-to-noise ratio
+It's all about **signal-to-noise**
-so I consider linters almost worthless (Flow is better as a linter btw.).
-For the same reason I don't
+ratio so I consider linters almost worthless (Flow is better as a linter btw.).
+For the same reason
-use `const`.
+I don't use `const`, `===` and other "useful" things.